opennetworkinglab/onos/web/gui2/AngularMigration.md

 Any component that needs to use WSS for data should inject the WSS service __AND__ needs to include the components in its template by adding <onos-loading> and
 <onos-veil>.

+### Consider if a service is really needs to be a service that runs all the time
+Or does it just support a few functions.
+See the TableBase class.
+This now replaces the old TableBuilderService - that was just on function that manipulated the scope of a view component.
+Instead view components now extend this class.

+Also sometimes directive are always used together e.g. icon directive and tooltip directive and they can be merged in to one

 ## fw/remote/wsock.service
 Taking for a really simple example the fw/remote/WSockService, this was originally defined in